sitegeist/Sitegeist.Neos.BestPractices/README.md

 ## Contribution

-- Please send us pull requests against this file
+Please send us pull requests (if you want to suggest a concrete rule) or open issues in this repository if you have a suggestion but no clear wording yet.

-- Use englisch language
+- Rules MUST uss englisch language
-- Rules have to be short and precise
-- Rules have to be verifyable
+- Rules MUST be short, precise and verifyable
-- Rules have to apply to the majority of Neos projects
+- Rules MUST apply to the majority of Neos projects